Dawn Avery

-Dawn Avery (Mohawk name Ieriho:kwats) is a composer, cellist, vocalist and educator.
-Avery has worked with a range of musicians and is active in language preservation and cultural preservation, both as a musician and as a professor, and through leading workshops and participating in traditional ceremonies.
+Dawn Avery (Mohawk name Ieriho:kwats) is a composer, cellist, vocalist, and educator.
+Avery has worked with a range of musicians and is active in both language and cultural preservation as a musician and professor.
+Avery contributes to the preservation of musical culture by leading workshops and participating in traditional ceremonies.
 Described as part of a "dramatic increase" in American Indian art music in the 1990s, her own music spans from traditional Mohawk and classical music, including orchestral music, to non-art genres such as downtempo.
 She is number three on Hirschfelder and Molin's "Thirteen Native Classical Musicians" list.

 Career

-Active in indigenous language and cultural preservation as a musician, educator and participant of Longhouse ceremonies, she leads workshops and produces projects as part of the Native Composer's Project.
-Avery's Mohawk name is Ieriho:kwats and she wears the turtle clan.
+She is active in indigenous language and cultural preservation as a musician, educator, and participant in Longhouse ceremonies.
+Avery leads workshops and produces projects as part of the Native Composer's Project.
+Avery Mohawk's name is Ieriho:kwats and she wears the turtle clan.
 She has a doctoral degree in ethnomusicology on Native Classical composition and Indigenous theory.
 Avery is also a professor at Montgomery College.
 She was awarded the 2012 Maryland Professor of the Year by the Council for Advancement and Support of Education and the Carnegie Foundation for the Advancement of Teaching.

 Avery's exploration of sacred music led her to study the relationship between music and spirituality.
 She has led meditation groups and spiritual music performances at the Esalen Institute, the Omega Institute for Holistic Studies, Milan Sacred Music Festival, the Open Center in NYC, and Musicales Visuales in Mexico City.
-As a leader of meditation and creativity workshops, she has worked with healers such as the Dalai Lama, Rick Jarow, Ron Young, and Hilda Charleton.
+As a leader of meditation and creativity workshops, Avery has worked with healers such as the Dalai Lama, Rick Jarow, Ron Young, and Hilda Charleton.
 Rapidly Approaching Ecstasy: Music for Movement and Meditation features world grooves on the Hindu chakras along with a guided visualization track.
 Alchemy: Music for Meditation features tracks with various world music artists in duets with Avery on cello and voice.

-In addition to performing solo, she has also collaborated on famous pieces, even receiving a Grammy nomination for her works as a vocalist and cellist on Grover Washington's album Breath of Heaven, a Christmas album released in 1997.
-Other artists include Luciano Pavarotti, Sting, John Cale, John Cage, R. Carlos Nakai and Joanne Shenandoah.
-She's toured around the world playing Delta blues with the Soldier String Quartet, Persian funk with Sussan Deyhim, and opera with the New York City Opera Company.
+While Avery performs solo, she has additionally collaborated on famous pieces, even receiving a Grammy nomination for her works as a vocalist and cellist on Grover Washington's album Breath of Heaven (1997).
+Other artists on the album include Luciano Pavarotti, Sting, John Cale, John Cage, R. Carlos Nakai and Joanne Shenandoah.
+Avery has toured around the world playing Delta blues with the Soldier String Quartet, Persian funk with Sussan Deyhim, and operatic repertoire with the New York City Opera Company.
 Avery has also toured with the North American Indian Cello Project, in which she premieres contemporary classical works by Native composers.
 She has received awards for her classical works from Duke University, NYU, Meet the Composer, among others.